Rayhanskuy/Praktikum-Algoritma/README.md

 ###

-<p align="left">I am Mahendrata Rayhan Syahputra, originally from Batam, Indonesia.
+<h6 align="left">I am Mahendrata Rayhan Syahputra, originally from Batam, Indonesia.
 I am currently study at Padang State University .
-Beyond academics, I have a passion for Music and Arts.<br><br>Thank you for considering my profile.</p>
+Beyond academics, I have a passion for Music and Arts.<br><br>Thank you for considering my profile.</h6>

 ###